Ms Kathrin Paal

 Plymouth Institute of Education (Faculty of Arts, Humanities and Business)

-PhD candidate and Research Assistant at the Plymouth Institute of Education.
+PhD candidate and Associate Research Fellow at the Plymouth Institute of Education.

 MA Educational Research, Freie Universität Berlin, Berlin, Germany (2018)